deepjs/deepjs/README.md

 Despite of the state of documentations and too few tescases, deep has now achieved a certain kind of maturity and stability.
 It is born through years of work and ideas, and has been named differently through its long history...

+Real huge thanks to [Kris Zyp](https://github.com/kriszyp) and all his incredible work on promises, json-schema, compositions, RQL, OCM, Persvr, etc.
+Thanks also a lot to his bunch of articles on Thin-Server, No-SQL, mVC, etc. and all those realy smart architecural considerations that lead us trough our research...

+Without him, deepjs were impossible...
+So, we just say : Kris Zyp for president ! ;)

-All that to say that we are now polishing last little things and working hard on documentation and testcases to provide, as quick as possible, a full, totaly new and almost battle ready, astonishing web 3.0 plateform that we know you will really enjoy.
+We are now polishing last little things and working hard on documentation and testcases to provide, as quick as possible, a full, totaly new and almost battle ready, astonishing web 3.0 plateform that we know you will realy enjoy.

 deepjs : simply made with love.